graememcc/funkierJS/docs/markdown/byCategory.md

 Returns: `string`

-A wrapper around calling the Date constructor without the 'new' operator.
+A wrapper around calling the Date constructor without the `new` operator.
 Returns a string representing the current date and time.
 ***
 ### getDayOfMonth ###